victorliu-sq/PaperWriting/BambooSMP.md

 The substantial reduction in initialization time afforded by GPU parallelism is pivotal to the overall performance of the GS algorithm, as it ensures that the initialization step does not become a bottleneck.

-## subsec:LA Algorithm

-After constructing the PRMatrix, we have established the groundwork for a locality-aware sequential implementation of the GS algorithm.
+Following the construction of the PRMatrix, we have established a solid foundation for a Locality-Aware sequential implementation of the GS algorithm (LA).

-This new approach involves iterating through and invoking the \texttt{LocalityAwareMatching} procedure for  each man who has not yet made a proposal.
+LA iterates through and invokes the \texttt{LocalityAwareMatching} procedure for each man who has not yet made a proposal.

-As shown in Algorithm 3, In contrast to the GS and MW algorithms, the main loop in the \texttt{LocalityAwareMatching} procedure eliminates random access to the rank matrix.

-During each iteration, for for a given man and the rank of woman who he is going to propose, the \texttt{LocalityAwareMatching} procedure retrieves a PRNode and extracts the information about which woman to propose to and his rank in her preference list.
-By loading this information in a single instruction, random access to the rank matrix is eliminated, greatly improving the algorithm’s efficiency.
+As demonstrated in Algorithm 3, the \texttt{LocalityAwareMatching} procedure distinguishes itself from the traditional GS and MW algorithms by access PRMatrix instead of Rank.
+During each iteration, the \texttt{LocalityAwareMatching} procedure retrieves a PRNode for the given man and the rank of the woman he is proposing to.
+This PRNode includes the combined information of both the woman’s identity and the man’s rank in her preference list, thereby eliminating random access to the rank matrix in its main loop and increasing the algorithmic performance.

-Additionally, no queue is required during this procedure.
-When a woman already paired with a partner accepts a new proposal, her previous partner will immediately proceed to make further proposals without being re-added to a queue, which makes it possible to be implemented on GPU.
+Furthermore, this procedure also eliminates the need for a queue, smilar to MW.
+When a woman already paired with a partner accepts a new proposal, her previous partner immediately proceeds to make further proposals without being re-added to a queue.
+This streamlined process makes LA well-suited for parallel execution on a GPU.